oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPython_XGBoost_daal4pyPrediction/README.md

 ## Building XGBoost for CPU

-XGBoost* is ready for use once you finish the Intel® oneAPI AI Analytics Toolkit installation and have run the post installation script.
+XGBoost* is ready for use once you finish the &reg; oneAPI AI Analytics Toolkit installation and have run the post installation script.

 You can refer to the oneAPI [main page](https://software.intel.com/en-us/oneapi) for toolkit installation and the Toolkit [Getting Started Guide for Linux](https://software.intel.com/en-us/get-started-with-intel-oneapi-linux-get-started-with-the-intel-ai-analytics-toolkit) for post-installation steps and scripts.